 As our society is getting more and more fragmented and some of us develop faster than others, or adopt certain conventions faster than others, one question might be how fast I expect my friends to 'catch up'.
 Indeed, is it necessary and essential to our friendship that they must sign on to changing social conventions as fast as I do for harmony's sake?
 Or is it more valuable to ignore the resulting conflict temporarily, but keep myself in orbit and available so that they may ask sensitive questions to topics that they are grappling with and where we may support with.
 We all have read plenty of argument, why it is not the duty of gay people to explain to the homophobic part of the population, why they are wrong.
 It is neither the obligation of people of colour to educate their white friends, for whom white privilege might actually have 'delivered' in the past decades.
 But the question is, if you unfriend your friend, because they voted Trump or Tory, how are they ever going to listen your argument that will change their mind?
-Isn't a period of grappling necessary before any meaningful change of heart, an investigation period, where you want to explore another position, maybe just hypothetically and from an intellectually safe distance, before you adopt it?1 Thus I would say cultivating a virtue of acceptance and tolerance over finite time horizons may just improve societal understanding.
+Isn't a period of grappling necessary before any meaningful change of heart, an investigation period, where you want to explore another position, maybe just hypothetically and from an intellectually safe distance, before you adopt it?
+Thus I would say cultivating a virtue of acceptance and tolerance over finite time horizons may just improve societal understanding.
 And in the meantime, good and old friends are hard to find and close friendships take a long time to develop.
 You should think long and hard before dropping one over such a sensitive measure, even if this close to your heart.
-Finally, who is
+Finally, who is to throw the first stone?
+Maybe your carnivorous nature and frequent flyer status are just as offensive to their pro-climate thinking as their religiously conservative views are to you?

 1For myself I would say that there were a few cases where intellectually I understood the position of a friend and accepted it as potentially correct.
 Yet it took me upwards of a year to change my emotional response to the issue fully and thus adopt the other position as my own.
-Some people may be able to change their opinion the moment they perceive new good data.
-Anecdotally I would suspect for most that they need to hear a good argument contrary to their position three or more times until they accept it.
+Some people may be able to